100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The magenta colour is legally protected and a core part of the T-Mobile brand identity.
 The company has even sued other businesses for using a similar shade.

 - My Take: Owning a colour is a mighty branding move.
-In the crowded telecom market, T-Mobile's magenta cuts through the noise of Verizon's red and AT&T's blue.
-It's a bold, confident choice.
+In the crowded telecom market, T-Mobile’s magenta stands out against Verizon’s red and AT&T’s blue.
+It’s a bold, confident choice.

 - Lesson for You: Can you own a colour in your industry?
 A distinctive colour can instantly make your brand recognisable, even without the logo.